COLLIDE-O-SCOPE EDUTAINMENT

 Losing and Winning

-If all 6 Biomes fall under Lockdown and/or all players are unable to move or clear any more Eco-Threats (no one has the necessary Maneuvers, Allies, or Skills), the game ends and the entire team loses.
-The Council of Legends have been caught!
+If all 6 Biomes fall under Lockdown or all players are captured, unable to move, or unable to clear any more Threats (i.e., no one has the necessary Maneuvers, Allies, or Skills), the game ends and the entire team loses.
+The Council of Legends has been caught!

 ©2022, Kevin A. Elliott